Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

-# OCP 4.10.3 installation on GCP using UPI method
+# OpenShift 4.10.3 installation on GCP using UPI method

 This guide is intended to walk you through a step-by-step procedure of deploying a 5 node (3 Masters & 2 Workers) OCP 4.10.3 cluster on GCP using the User-Provisioned-Infrastructure (UPI) method.